 CCIC paid approximately \$2.0 million of our defense costs associated with Mr. Klein's lawsuit, subject to a reservation of rights, and we paid the remaining portion of the defense costs.
 Additionally, in November 2012, CCIC reimbursed us \$3.95 million for the \$3.94 million payment we made to Mr. Klein under the terms of the Settlement Agreement as well as for the \$13,000 of related employment taxes that we paid.
 During the quarter ended December 31, 2012, we recorded \$3.95 million as a recovery on settlement.
 CCIC made this payment without waiving any of its rights and without affecting any of our or our chief executive officer's counterclaims against CCIC, including for failure to defend and bad faith, in the pending lawsuit against CCIC.
-As of May 9, 2013, CCIC has not amended its complaint to seek such recovery, but may choose to do so in the future.
-We are defending vigorously CCIC's declaratory judgment action noted above, and we are pursuing our counterclaims.
-We intend to defend vigorously any attempt by CCIC to recover any amount it paid to us for our defense costs or for the \$3.95 million reimbursement payment.
-We do not believe any such recovery attempt by CCIC would succeed.
+CCIC is attempting to amend its complaint in order to seek recovery of the defense and settlement costs it paid, as well as its own costs and legal fees associated with the policy.
+We are defending vigorously CCIC's declaratory judgment action noted above, including its attempt to recover defense and settlement costs, and we are vigorously pursuing our counterclaims.
 While we can provide no assurances regarding the outcome of the litigation with CCIC, we believe that CCIC is required under the insurance policy to defend and indemnify us in the Klein litigation, including for our defense costs and for the \$3.95 million in costs we incurred under the Settlement Agreement.
 In addition, we believe that CCIC acted unreasonably and in bad faith, and unreasonably denied our claim for coverage in violation of Washington law and are vigorously pursuing these counterclaims.
 We are seeking to recover from CCIC our damages, including those for violation of Washington State law that are subject to potential trebling.
 Additionally, if we elect to pay any amounts to the NIH to resolve the ongoing administrative review discussed above, we intend to seek recovery of such amount from CCIC.
 We can provide no assurance regarding the outcome of our counterclaims against CCIC.
 While the ultimate financial impact of this action cannot be determined with certainty, based on analysis, we believe that we will not be required to return the amounts paid by CCIC.
-Therefore, no loss associated with the CCIC actions has been recorded in the financial statements as of March 31, 2013.
+Therefore, no loss associated with the CCIC actions has been recorded in the financial statements as of June 30, 2013.